 TFL = terrestrial fractionation line; EFL = eucrite fractionation line

 Diagrams adapted from the Meteoritical Bulletin Oxygen Isotope PlotsThe Meteoritical Society

 Diagram credit: Gregory et al., 47th LPSC, #2393 (2016)

 Diagram credit: Boesenberg et al., 47th LPSC, #2297 (2016)

 Based on the results of their study, Boesenberg et al. (2016) determined that NWA 10019 and the main-group pallasites formed from a similar O-isotopic reservoir but under very different petrologic conditions, and they concluded that NWA 10019 and the main-group pallasites derive from distinct parent bodies.
-The pallasites in our collections could represent at least seven separate parent bodies as follows: 1) main-group, 2) Eagle Station group, 3) Vermillion pallasites (Vermillion, Y-8451, and Choteau), 4) Zinder, 5) Milton, 6) NWA 1911, and 7) NWA 10019.
+Based on all of the data gathered so far, it could be concluded that the pallasites in our collections represent at least eight separate parent bodies: 1) main-group; 2) Eagle Station group; 3) Milton; 4) Vermillion + Y-8451; 5) Zinder; 6) NWA 1911; 7) Choteau; 8) NWA 10019.
 In addition, several pallasites with anomalous silicates (e.g., Springwater) and anomalous metal (e.g., Glorieta Mountain) could possibly increase the number of unique parent bodies.
 The specimen of NWA 10019 shown above is a 2.018 g partial slice.
 The photo shown below is a large slice from this unique pyroxene pallasite.